aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 Both metrics 5a & 5b requires predicted labels & predicted probabilities in order to plot curve, mostly used by internal development team.
 Confusion matrix may be required in there is a need to see the exact number of TP, TN, FP, FN.

+# High level metrics (for regression problems)
+This section covers some of the most common metrics used for evaluating model for regression problem.

+1. Mean Square Error (MSE)

+   Average of the squared differences between the actual and the predicted values.
+The lower the value, the better the regression model.
+It penalizes the outliers most.

+2. Root Mean Square Error (RMSE)

+   Square root of MSE, used when MSE value is too big for comparsion

+3. Mean Absolute Error (MAE)

+   Similar to Mean Square Error (MSE) but taking sum of absolute value of error.
+MSE gives larger penalization to big prediction error as compare to MAE.

+MSE, RMSE, MAE are  not very useful when outliers is present.

+4. R2

+   One of the popular metrics, express as percentage.
+Large R2 value indicates a better fit, the closer to 1, the better the regression model.
+Easier for comparsion as it ranges from 0 to 1.

+5. Adjusted R Square

+   Similar to R2 but adds precision and reliabilty by considering additional independent variables that tend to skew the results of R-squared measurements

 # In-depth metrics
 This section covers brief introdution of the depth metrics used in different AI domain.
 Do note that this is not exhaustive list.